My husband and I appeared on an episode of HGTV's "House Hunters International."

 The couple separated in July, and Hall filed for divorce first

-According to paperwork reviewed by BI on July 17, Hall filed for divorce from Haack on July 12, listing their date of separation as July 8.
+According to paperwork reviewed by BI, Hall filed for divorce from Haack on July 12, 2024, listing their date of separation as July 8.
 He requested spousal support in his petition.

-Haack listed their separation date as July 7, a day earlier than Hall did.
-Along with her divorce filing, she filed a request for order asking the court to grant her sole access to their Newport Beach home and two properties in Tennessee immediately.
+Haack listed their separation date as July 7, 2024, a day earlier than Hall did.
+Along with her divorce filing, she requested an order asking the court to grant her sole access to their Newport Beach home and two properties in Tennessee immediately.

 Haack said she wanted sole access to the Newport Beach home primarily to protect her children.